 As members of BBE, bands can gain cover from the BBE-held BOPA, which exempts them from the legal requirement of applying for individual Child Performance Licences (CPL) for every child aged 16 or under in their band.
 As part of the online application to use the BBE-held BOPA, BBE will provide a permission certificate to cover the event, DBS checks and safeguarding advice and training, thereby significantly reducing the legal and administrative burden placed on bands to comply with CPL.

 Using BBE’s BOPA, BBE member bands, Associations and Events will also be able to cover their own events under a BOPA without the need to apply to the local authority for a BOPA directly.
-This provides bands with a consistent application process across England.
+This provides bands with a consistent application process across England and Wales.
 This exemption is not applicable if a child performer is being paid, or if children will be absent from school.
 In discussions with the Department for Education, BBE has raised some of the issues faced by bands and, as a result, BBE has put measures in place to support bands in using the BBE- held BOPA via the new online application process.

 When making use of the BBE-held BOPA bands will not need to have Licenced Chaperones but will need supervising adults to have DBS checks which BBE can provide for free to members.
 It will also be acceptable for supervising adults to play with the band providing they maintain sight of the children in their care.
 As part of the online application process bands will not be asked to pass data to BBE about the participants other than the total number taking part, although bands will still be required to hold emergency contact and medical information themselves along with photographic consent.